andyst-dev/minitalk-42/README.md

 - `Makefile` — builds the `client` and `server` executables

 ## Mandatory part
-The mandatory part implements a simple communication system between a client and a server.
+The mandatory part focuses on the communication flow between the client and the server.

 ### Programs
 - `server` — starts first, prints its PID, then waits for incoming signals